Start planning your trip

 The two work carefully, paying close attention to temperature and timing.
 Little by little, the knife comes to life.

 Sharpening your knives regularly at home is also an important step in maintaining the sharpness of your knives.
-You will be able to take home not only your handmade knives, but also the skills you need to make your tools last as a souvenir.
+You will be able to take home not only your handmade knives, but also the skills you need to make your tools last long as a souvenir.

-You will experience the entire process from forging to hardening and sharpening to create a one-of-a-kind knife.
+You can experience the entire process from forging to hardening and sharpening to create a one-of-a-kind knife.
 By experiencing the passion and dedication of the craftsmen who painstakingly create the knife, you will naturally feel the desire to take good care of it and use it for a long time.

 Both of them seemed very satisfied and said, "We got the best souvenirs!"